parttimehacker/diyha3-siren/README.md

 ### diyha-siren

 ## Description:
-This is my latest Raspberry Pi project that implements both a loud, pulsing siren and a flashing red LED as part of a larger "do it yourself home automation" system.
+This is my latest Raspberry Pi project that implements both a loud, pulsing siren and a multiple, flashing red LEDs as part of a larger "do it yourself home automation" system.
 The application requires **Raspbian OS** and is written in **python3**.
-The siren and LED are powered by a 12 volt battery.
+The siren and LED device are powered by a single 12 volt battery.
 I usually create a **systemd service** so the application runs at boot.

 ## Installation:
 Installation is a two step process.
 First make the bash scripts executable and then import two **pip3 libraries**.
 MQTT is used to subscribe and publish "do it yourself home automation" topics.
 The application uses two of the Raspberry Pi pins.